-- On 20 April 2016, the Australian Government announced that it would introduce an industry funding model for ASIC, to commence in the second half of 2017. - Our regulatory costs will be recovered from all the industry sectors we regulate through a combination of: - (a) general industry levies, for ongoing regulatory activities that are consistent with the Australian Government Charging Framework.
-These activities relate to stakeholder engagement, education, guidance, enforcement, surveillance and policy advice; and - (b) fees for service, for user-initiated and transaction-based activities where we provide a specific service to individual entities.
-These activities include licensing, professional registration, applications for relief and review of corporate finance transaction documents. - The Australian Government has decided to delay commencement of the fees-for-service proposals to allow time to refine the model by gathering further data to support determination of the fee amounts.
-The Government is expected to consult on revised fees-for-service proposals in 2017-18.
-The existing fees in the Corporations (Fees) Act 2001 and regulations would continue to apply.
+- 56 On 20 April 2016, the Australian Government announced that it would introduce an industry funding model for ASIC, to commence in the second half of 2017. - 57 Our regulatory costs will be recovered from all the industry sectors we regulate through a combination of: - (a) general industry levies (cost recovery levies), for ongoing regulatory activities that are consistent with the Australian Government Charging Framework.
+These activities relate to stakeholder engagement, education, guidance, enforcement, surveillance and policy advice; - (b) statutory industry levies for activities the Australian Government has decided should be cross subsidised between industry subsectors (see paragraph 9); and - (c) fees for service, for user-initiated and transaction-based activities where we provide a specific service to individual entities.
+These activities include licensing, professional registration, applications for relief and review of corporate finance transaction documents.

-- The ASIC Supervisory Cost Recovery Levy Regulations 2017 prescribe that certain amounts are not part of ASIC's regulatory costs and therefore will not be recovered under the industry funding regime, including the costs of: - (a) operating the SCT; - (b) operating the Company Auditors Disciplinary Board (CADB); - (c) operating the Insolvency Practitioners Disciplinary Committees; - (d) maintaining and operating ASIC's public registers; - (e) regulating self-managed superannuation fund auditors; - (f) preliminary investigations and reports by liquidators into the failure of a company with few or no assets; and - (g) for the financial years commencing before 1 July 2019, the costs associated with improving outcomes in financial services described in Budget 2016-17: Budget measures-Budget paper no. 2, under the heading 'Australian Securities and Investments Commission improving outcomes in financial services'.
+- 58 The Australian Government has decided to delay commencement of the fees-for-service proposals to allow time to refine the model by gathering further data to support determination of the fee amounts.
+The Government is currently consulting on the introduction of fees-for-service under the industry funding model.
+The existing fees in the Corporations (Fees) Act 2001 and regulations will continue to apply. - 59 The ASIC Supervisory Cost Recovery Levy Regulations 2017 prescribe that certain amounts are not part of ASIC's regulatory costs and therefore will not be recovered under the industry funding regime, including the costs of: - (a) operating the SCT; - (b) operating the Company Auditors Disciplinary Board (CADB); - (c) operating the Insolvency Practitioners Disciplinary Committees; - (d) maintaining and operating ASIC's public registers; - (e) regulating self-managed superannuation fund auditors; - (f) preliminary investigations and reports by liquidators into the failure of a company with few or no assets; and - (g) for the financial years commencing before 1 July 2019, the costs associated with improving outcomes in financial services described in Budget 2016-17: Budget measures-Budget paper no. 2, under the heading 'Australian Securities and Investments Commission - improving outcomes in financial services'.